myfreeweb/freebsd-ports/README.md

 RUST_PORT=lang/rust-nightly
 ```

-(but for some ports you'll have to turn some of these off!!!)
+(but for some ports you'll have to turn some of these off!!! especially ThinLTO)

 ## Other FreeBSD desktop resources